Orla Brady: Career

+Brady began appearing regularly in television roles in the 1990's.
+Substantial television roles have included Star Trek: Picard (2022), Into the Badlands (2016 – 2019), Mistresses (2008 – 2010), Jo (2013), American Odyssey (2015) and Bosch: Legacy (2025).

+Notable feature film work has included The Foreigner (2017) with Pierce Brosnan and Jackie Chan, Rose Plays Julie (2019) with Aiden Gillen, The Price of Desire (2015), A Love Divided (1999) and Silent Grace (2001).

-Brady began her career touring with Balloonatics Theatre Company, in productions of Hamlet and Finnegans Wake.
-On returning to Dublin, she performed the role of Adela in House of Bernarda Alba at the Gate Theatre and Natasha in Three Sisters.
+She began her career touring with Balloonatics Theatre Company, in productions of Hamlet and Finnegans Wake.
+Returning to Dublin after studying in Paris, she performed the role of Adela in House of Bernarda Alba in 1989 and Natasha in a 1990 production of Three Sisters, both at the Gate Theatre.
 After moving to London, she played Kate in Brian Friel's Philadelphia, Here I Come!, which later transferred from the King's Head Theatre to the West End.
+Brady performed as Ghislane in Stephen Poliakoff's Blinded by the Sun, staged at the Royal National Theatre in England in 1996.